justinemter/pseudo-channel/multi-channel-bash-scripts/README.md

 3) Use, "updatechannels.sh" to update each channels' local db with newly added Plex library items.

+4) Use, "manual.sh" to manually trigger a particular channel... i.e. `./manual.sh 9`, to switch to channel 9.

 All of these scripts need to be placed in the "./channels/" dir.
 Your directory structure should look something like this:

 ```bash